-In this article featured in the Daily Mail, Michelle reveals the simple way to see if you are being underpaid by your boss – and then how to negotiate what you’re worth.
+In this article by Mark Brook and featured in the Daily Mail, Michelle reveals the simple way to see if you are being underpaid by your boss – and then how to negotiate what you’re worth.

 Speaking to Today on Tuesday, Michelle stressed the importance of knowing the going rate for your job before broaching the difficult topic of pay.

 Fortunately, the career expert said there are several ways to check if you’re being shortchanged by your employer – and it starts by going online.

 ‘Firstly job boards and job sites will often have salary ranges so you can know the low end and the high end for occupations,’ Ms Gibbings said.

 She suggested online tools such as LinkedIn, where you can search salary data by occupation and geographic location.